 You can draw pencil lines to help you – across the white paint.
 This will give you a bit of a guide.
 And guess what?
 If it doesn’t look perfect . . . you’re fine.
 No one is going to be able to tell.

 Are you ready to see a video of me making this lighthouse bird feeder?
-Watch it below by pressing the play button in the middle of the video!
+Watch it by pressing the play button in the middle of the video in this post!